Skip to main content

 • 2022: Jeremy Tricard, Limoges (France)

-• 2023: Raphael S Werner Zurich (Switzerland)
+• 2023: Raphael S Werner, Zurich (Switzerland)

 This Prize is offered for the Best Innovative/Experimental Abstract and is named after our deceased Honorary Member Hermes Grillo (Boston).